-If you are with us today and don't have a relationship with Jesus, I invite you to stick around as well.
-Like me, there may be some of you here today that have had some negative experiences with church in the past, and for that I am truly sorry.
+Maybe you are here today and you are a lot like I was in university.
+You love God, but not the church.
+Maybe you have been burned by the church in the past.
+Maybe some of you have had some negative experiences with church in the past, and for that I am truly sorry.